 What does GDC expect from speakers?

 When you agree to speak at GDC, you are making a commitment to deliver a well-prepared talk and to speak on the topic you have proposed.
 We ask that you do not drastically change the submitted topic or content.
 You will be evaluated by attendees on how well you delivered your presentation, aim to be among the top 50 presenters.
 We ask speakers to submit the final version of their presentation to be made available on the GDC Vault, so we can make it available online.

 When will I be notified of the status of my submission?

 You will receive an automated email response once your submission is received.
-We will notify you of the status of your submission by early November.
-If you do not hear from us, please contact Molly Portillo.
+We will notify you of the status of your submission by late November.
+If you do not hear from us, please contact Zach Holback.

 How should a PR Rep or Executive Assistant submit on behalf of a potential speaker?

 First, it is ideal for the speakers themselves to submit as they can provide the most detail about the content.
 However, if you are a PR representative or someone submitting on behalf of a potential speaker, fill in the speaker's contact info in the first section and list the speaker's information in the speaker profile section, but be sure to add yourself as the 'PR contact' associated with the speaker profile(s).
 This will ensure that you receive all email correspondence relating to GDC in the same email as the speaker(s).
 Without complete speaker details, the submission will be considered incomplete and will not be able to advance until speaker contact info is received.